-Tanner Stucky, yard manager at Tiffany Cattle Company in Herrington, Kansas, shares what he has learned about managing bovine respiratory disease (BRD) and using that to prevent costly challenges down the road.
+Tanner Stucky, yard manager at Tiffany Cattle Company in Herington, Kansas, shares what he has learned about managing bovine respiratory disease (BRD) and using that to prevent costly challenges down the road.

 Hilbig: As the yard manager at Tiffany Cattle Company, what do you do to avoid the big losses from diseases like BRD?